AayushNandan623/HackX2.0_Team_Titans/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-Your Name - your.email@example.com
+Aayush Nandan - [Your Email]

 Project Link: [https://github.com/your-username/disaster-management-backend](https://github.com/your-username/disaster-management-backend)